UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 First things first: buying tickets.

 Tickets purchased in advance allow direct entry into the park.
 There's no need to exchange for a Studio Pass at the ticket booths.
 There are 1 Day, 1.5 Day and 2 Day versions of the Studio Pass.
-The admission ticket includes park entrance and use of all attractions in the park.
+The admission ticket includes park entrance and use of most (but not all) attractions in the park.
+The major exception is entry to Super Nintendo World.

 Studio Pass ticket prices Universal Studios japan The Real Japan Rob Dyer